 Let’s say you wanted to design a waterproof electric razor.
 It needs to be designed artistically and practically.
 It needs to be drawn and engineered.
 From an artistic perspective, how will it stand out?
 What color will it be?
 What will the brand logo look like, and what will the name of this product be?

-All these visual decisions add appeal to a product that can make it or break it.
-However, just looking good isn’t going to be good enough if it doesn’t work as advertised.
-You need to decide how big and where all the parts will go inside of this sleek, handheld device.
+All these visual decisions add appeal to a product that can make or break it.
+However, just being aesthetically pleasing isn’t going to be good enough if it doesn’t work as advertised.
+You need to decide how big it will be and where all the parts will go inside of this sleek, handheld device.
 A considerable amount of this work needs to be done before you even make your first mouse-click in your CAD program.

 Building the shapes in a 3D program requires specific parameters.
-You can’t just start throwing parts together without knowing how the engineered design will all fit and function.
+You can’t just start throwing parts together without knowing how the engineered design will fit together and function.